dohuuthanh/sublime-ffw/README.md

 sublime-FFW
 ==============

-Script to setup a Sublime Text 3 editor for Drupal Front End (Linux)
+Script to setup a Sublime Text 3 editor for FFW Front End (Linux)

-<p>The installer include plugins and settings to configure the environment in order to speed up the Drupal Front End process.</p>
+<p>The installer include plugins and settings to configure the environment in order to speed up the FFW Front End process.</p>

 <h2>Plugins Included</h2>